Spoiler alert: it isn’t by taking folic acid

 What your doctor may not explain to you is that getting your daily dose of folate isn’t always as straightforward as looking for 400 mcg of folic acid on the nutrition label of your prenatal vitamin.
 More moms-to-be than you think (as many as 70% of them, whether or not they’re diagnosed) really can’t use plain ole folic acid.
 That is, their bodies can’t.

 Right.
-It’s a little startling and a lot confusing to hear that folic acid probably isn’t going to cut it as your folate source when that goes against pretty much everything you’ve heard, and when there are bottles of straight up folic acid right where they should be in the alpha order of the vitamin aisle.
+It’s a little startling and a lot confusing to hear that folic acid probably isn’t going to cut it as your folate source when that goes against pretty much everything you’ve heard, and when there are bottles of straight-up folic acid right where they should be in the alphabetic order of the vitamin aisle.
 It is, nonetheless, true.

 So here’s what we mean.
 When the medical advice out there, whether from what we read or what our doctors tell us, says that our bodies, and especially our developing babies, need “folic acid,” the more accurate statement would be that they need folate.
 A vitamin may enter the body as folic acid, but it then goes through a complex process of conversion, transport, and metabolism before it actually benefits the body.
 At that point, it has become “methylfolate.”